maddisondesigns/Quark/readme.txt

 Quark includes a set of your most common theme templates, including templates for Full-Width pages, Left Sidebar, Right Sidebar (default), Front-Page, Tag, Categories, Authors, Search, Posts Archive and 404.

 If you're using one of the many page builder plugins that are available, such as Visual Composer, Beaver Builder, Divi Builder or the SiteOrigin Page Builder, try using the Page Builder Full-Width Template or the Page Builder Boxed Template.
 The Page Builder Full-Width Template is a true full browser width template while the Page Builder Boxed Template contains your content in a boxed layout.
+If you want a completely blank full-width page with no header or footer sections, such as for a landing page, then there is also a Page Builder Blank Template.
 Depending which Page Builder plugin that you're using, you may find that one template provides a better layout than the other.

 Post Formats